 The main objective of this paper is to give a general and completely algorithmic way to compute the topological tau function of Drinfeld--Sokolov hierarchies associated to an arbitrary untwisted affine Kac--Moody algebra.
 To some extent, our results are a far-reaching generalization of Itzynkson and Zuber's results, as we also use the Sato--Segal--Wilson theory \cite{SW} together with (properly defined) Kac--Schwarz operators associated to affine Kac--Moody algebras.
-Moreover, we make a systematic use of the identification between tau functions and the Szeg\"o--Widom constant for large (block) Toeplitz determinants, building on our previous results obtained in \cite{C1, CafassoWu1}.
-Indeed, among these tau functions, a crucial step is to select the one satisfying the string equation, which implies the Virasoro constraints as studied by one of the authors in \cite{WuVir} (cf. \cite{HMSG}).
+Moreover, we make a systematic use of the identification between tau functions and the Szeg\H{o}--Widom constant for large (block) Toeplitz determinants, building on our previous results obtained in \cite{C1, CafassoWu1}.
+Indeed, among these tau functions, a crucial step is to select the one satisfying the string equation, which implies the Virasoro constraints as studied by one of the authors in \cite{WuVir} (cf. also \cite{HMSG}).

 Our main objective is achieved in Theorem \ref{mainthm}.
 Using this theorem, one can easily re-derive (with few lines of code) the expansions contained in section 5.
 Our expansions agree with the one in \cite{Zh2} for the $A_2$ case, and for the cases $D_4, B_3, C_2$ with the recent results obtained with a different method in \cite{LRZ}.
 It should be mentioned that, in our setting, one does not even need to write down explicitly the nonlinear evolutionary equations defining the hierarchy, but only certain data of the affine Kac--Moody algebra.
 Moreover, we prove that the topological tau functions in the BCFG cases can be reduced from those in the ADE cases, which agrees with the main result of Liu--Ruan--Zhang \cite{LRZ}.